 However, he settled into a rhythm and progressed forwards, always keeping tabs on the podium fight in front despite not quite being able to get onto terms with the group in front.
 After crashing out of last weekend's race in the early stages, he had a fairly uneventful race this time around to finish in a strong fifth place.

-Rins was a doubt for the second Grand Prix of 2020 after suffering a high speed crash during qualifying for the opening round, resulting in a badly injured shoulder.
+Rins was in doubt for the second Grand Prix of 2020 after suffering a high speed crash during qualifying for the opening round, resulting in a badly injured shoulder.
 Yet despite the injury, last year's British Grand Prix winner took to the circuit with the aim of riding around for as many points as possible.

 Starting from the final row of the grid he was still able to lap in the 1:39s for much of the race, and, also benefitting from a number of crashes in front of him, finished the race in 10th place, collecting six points for his efforts.